ArchangeLillith/Slots-Project/README.md

         * Maybe we could do a generic if then, saying ```if (symbol === symbol) then ...```
    * For prime spins, do we use a different set of reels?
    * How do we handle symbol rarity?
+      * We should do a flat rarity.
+Easier to handle, easier to build around for symbol distribution.
+Same with ruins items, but we can impliment a fluxuating rarity if so desire and test to see the feel.

 <!-- RESEARCH -->
 ## Research